 The Harvest Tour offers up to 10 days of gastronomical experience.
 What a delicious way to spend your days, right?

 However, is strongly recommended to try the Istrian olives and wine.
-This is possible usually at touristic farms such as Lisjaks, Granmona Farm, Vanjadujc, Olive Oil Times
+This is usually possible at tourist farms such as Lisjaks, Granmona Farm, Vanjadujc, Olive Oil Times

 Here is a list of Primorsko’s best wines and vineyards.
 Take your time and choose one or two to visit.

-An awesome mix of tradition, modernity, pleasant weather, exquisite food, culture, language (Italian-Slovene), and warm people is what you should expect from your next visit to the Primorska region in Slovenia.
+You should expect an excellent mix of tradition, modernity, pleasant weather, exquisite food, culture, language (Italian-Slovene), and warm people from your next visit to the Primorska region in Slovenia.

 Ankaran